-We are speciality coffee roasters based in the Shropshire Hills, near Shrewsbury and Birmingham.
+We are speciality coffee roasters based in the rural hills of Shropshire.
 We combine expertise with passion to source, roast and supply unique coffees from small holds around the world.

 A core part of our approach is supporting the arts through industry.
 We work with a variety of artists and designers – allocating a large portion of our profits to art and design initiatives.
 Our collaborations include working with public galleries, along with art and design entities, to create spaces that invite social and cultural dialogue, coupled with great coffee.